Jiuniang

+Ingredients and preparation

-It was first developed as a by-product of mijiu production and generally speaking is partially digested and fermented rice from a young rice wine (or vinegar) ferment.
-If eaten quickly or held at 10 degrees or less which halts the fermentation, the product can be consumed as Jiuniang.
-If the temperatures are raised and fermentation continues, Jiuniang will eventually produce rice wine or rice vinegar.
+It was first developed as a by-product of mijiu production and generally speaking is partially digested rice from a young rice wine (or vinegar) ferment.
+If eaten quickly or held at 10 degrees or less, which halts the fermentation, the product can be consumed as jiuniang.
+If the temperatures are raised and fermentation continues, jiuniang will eventually produce rice wine or rice vinegar.
 Jiuniang is most commonly made and consumed in the winter, where fermentation can be halted easily.